ThiconZ/FFXIV-Meteor-Launcher/README.md

 ## How To Use

 Once you start the launcher, you may be greeted with a dialog asking you to select your FFXIV 1.0 installation location.
 This occurs when the game is installed through abnormal means such as copying your installation to another directory instead of using the original game installer.
 Following the instructions for selecting your correct installation location to progress past this step.
 This is required and if you do not select a location the launcher will exit.
+The location will be stored in [Settings.json](#settingsjson) if it needs to be modified later.

 For most launcher starts, you will be brought directly to the main interface.
-From here you can select what server you want to access, enter your login information, patch the game client if necessary, and most importantly, launch the game.
+From here you can:
+- Select what server you want to access.
+- Enter your login information for the selected server.
+  - If a debug server does not need credentials it is possible to leave the fields blank.
+- Patch the game client if necessary.
+  - Patching is supported from 1.00 (fresh install from original retail disc iso) all the way up to 1.23b and any versions in between.
+- Launch the game.

 ![](https://github.com/ThiconZ/FFXIV-Meteor-Launcher/blob/master/Screenshots/MeteorLauncher_Screenshot.png)